Man accused of ramming car, shooting passenger in Asheville - NewsBreak

 Man accused of ramming car, shooting passenger in Asheville

 ASHEVILLE, N.C.
-(WSPA) – A man was arrested after police said he rammed his car into another car Sunday afternoon before shooting a passenger inside that car in Asheville.
+(WSPA) – Police are looking for a man they said rammed his car into another car Sunday before shooting a passenger inside that car in Asheville.

 The Asheville Police Department said they were called to the 350 block of Deaverview Road shortly before 4:15 p.m. for a report of a person with a gun.